krgamestudios/Toy/getting-started/math.md

 ### PI: float

 This constant represents the ratio of a circle's circumference to its diameter.
-It's value is approximately `3.14159265358979323846`.
+Its value is approximately `3.14159265358979323846`.

 ### E: float

 This constant represents Euler's number, the base of natural logarithms.
-It's value is approximately `2.71828182845904523536`.
+Its value is approximately `2.71828182845904523536`.

 ### EPSILON: float

 This constant represents the acceptable amount of error when comparing floats with the functions provided by this library (see [Defined Comparison Functions](#defined-comparison-functions)).
-It's default value is `0.000001`.
+Its default value is `0.000001`.

 ### NAN: float

-This constant represents "Not-a-Number", often returned when a calculation is impossible e.g. `sqrt(-1)`.
+This constant represents "Not-a-Number", often returned when a calculation is impossible, e.g. `sqrt(-1)`.

 ### INFINITY: float